-Minnesota funds the majority of its K-12 programs on a rather involved count of the number of students attending each school.
+Minnesota funds the majority of its K-12 programs on a rather involved count of the number of students attending each public school.
 For fiscal year 2015 and later, for most funding programs, the pupil count, known as adjusted pupil units, is used to determine school revenue amounts.
+This count does not include homeschool or traditional nonpublic students.